There’s a hot springs tap at the Bäckerbrunnen, a little brick building a block south of Goldgasse.

 Michelsberg Synagogue Memorial

-Since 2011, the site of Wiesbaden’s largest pre-war synagogue, built in 1869 and destroyed in 1938, has been marked by a memorial that...
+The site of Wiesbaden’s largest pre-war synagogue, built in 1869 and destroyed in 1938, is marked by a memorial that includes an outline...

-Want to actually taste the hot spa waters for which the city is known (and, indeed, named), said to have wonderful pharmacological...
+If you're game to taste-test the hot spa waters for which the city is known (and named), which are said to have wonderful...

 It may not be stealing from the rich, but you'll certainly find a bunch of merry men in this hetero- and lesbian-friendly gay bar.

-Built in 1913 as a municipal bathhouse on the site of a Roman steam bath, the gorgeous Kaiser-Friedrich-Therme, still run by the city, lets you experience ‘Irish-Roman’ spa culture by availing yourself of a succession of saunas and pools fed by water naturally heated to 66.4°C. Bathrobes and towels can be rented; swimsuits are unnecessary as, in keeping with Saunakultur, this place is ‘textile-free’.
-Actually, bathing suits are banned only in the sauna (you just wear a towel); elsewhere, nudity is merely a recommendation.
-Tuesday is for women only.
+Built in 1913 as a municipal bathhouse on the site of a Roman steam bath, the gorgeous Kaiser-Friedrich-Therme, still run by the city, lets you experience ‘Irish-Roman’ spa culture with saunas and pools fed by water naturally heated to 66.4°C. Bathrobes and towels can be rented; swimsuits are banned in the sauna (you can wear a towel) and optional elsewhere.
 Shower before entering the pools.
-The minimum age is 16.
-Payment is made at the end – the wristband they give you tells the cashier your arrival time.
+The minimum age for the sauna is 16, but kids can access the bathing area.